rasidatyekeen/rasidatyekeen.github.io/README.md

 *Data Standardization:*

-- Standardized data formats for fields such as phone numbers, addresses, and names to maintain consistency.
+- Standardized data formats for fields such as addresses, and names to maintain consistency.
 - Converted data into appropriate formats where necessary (e.g., date formats, case sensitivity).

 *Data Validation and Correction:*